-I tried The Ordinary’s glycolic acid and a glycolic acid product from The Inkey List and compare them in this post on The Ordinary vs The Inkey List.
+I tried The Ordinary’s glycolic acid and a glycolic acid product from The Inkey List and compared them in this post on The Ordinary vs The Inkey List.
 Spoiler alert: both irritated my skin, but both provided a clearer and brighter complexion the morning after application.
 If you can tolerate it, you may reach for a gentler acid toner such as a lactic acid-based toner.
-For an even gentler toner without actives, I enjoy using Thayers Alcohol-Free Rose Petal Witch Hazel Toner with Aloe Vera Formula.
+I enjoy using Thayers Alcohol-Free Rose Petal Witch Hazel Toner with Aloe Vera Formula for an even gentler toner without actives.

-If you would prefer a manual exfoliation you can reach for a gentle polishing cleanser such as Olay Whip Polishing Creme Cleanser, which contains vitamin B3 and carob seed extract.
-I use this cleanser as my second cleanse a few days of the week for a gentle manual exfoliation.
+If you prefer a manual exfoliation, you can reach for a gentle polishing cleanser such as Olay Whip Polishing Creme Cleanser, which contains vitamin B3 and carob seed extract.
+I use this cleanser as my second cleanse for a gentle manual exfoliation a few days of the week.

 Drugstore Anti-Aging Treatments: Vitamin C (Morning)

-Vitamin C is a potent antioxidant and can help neutralize free radicals from the sun, so applying Vitamin C during the day can be extra helpful.
+Vitamin C is a potent antioxidant and can help neutralize free radicals caused by the UV rays of the sun, so applying Vitamin C during the day can be extra helpful.
 Vitamin C also supports collagen production and can help reduce pigmentation and dullness and improve skin’s radiance.
 Using Vitamin C in conjunction with sunscreen can provide even better protection against damaging UV rays, as medical aesthetician Kim Chang notes in this article on the benefits of adding vitamin C to your skincare routine.

 Vitamin C is a key ingredient in any anti-aging skincare routine.
 Only recently have drugstores started carrying a selection of good Vitamin C products for the face.
 One of my favorite drugstore Vitamin C products is